 When to use HiddenLayer

 HiddenLayer fits enterprises that rely on ML models for business-critical applications and need security controls that traditional tools don’t provide.
-The platform is designed for organizations that download models from public repositories like Hugging Face, deploy customer-facing AI applications, or operate in regulated industries where AI governance is mandatory.
+It’s a good match for organizations pulling models from public repositories like Hugging Face, running customer-facing AI, or operating in regulated industries where AI governance is a hard requirement.